 To this end, a portion of Treasury's investments are managed for short-term liquidity and preservation of principal.
 The remainder is managed to obtain maximum yield, given the safety parameters of State law and Treasury's Comprehensive Investment Policy.
 Investments managed for short-term liquidity and preservation of principal are managed "internally" by Treasury personnel.
-The majority of investments managed for a maximum return are managed by "external" investment managers not employed by the State.
+The majority of investments managed for a maximum return are managed by "external" investment companies hired by the State.

 The Externally Managed Investment Program provides long-term value while limiting risk appropriately and provides a backup source of liquidity.
 External investment strategy focuses on medium-term and long-term fixed income securities, rather than money market instruments, in order to take advantage of higher returns historically achieved by such securities.
 Portfolio managers are hired to actively manage funds.
 These funds may be invested in U.S. Treasury government agency obligations, investment grade corporate debt, municipal debt, mortgage backed securities, asset backed securities, and U.S. dollar denominated investment-grade foreign bonds that are registered with the Securities and Exchange Commission.
-The managers may also use leveraging techniques such as forward purchase commitments, covered options, and interest rate futures.
+The managers may also use leveraging techniques such as forward purchase commitments, and interest rate futures.

 Investment by the Board of Administration - The Board of Administration manages investment of assets on behalf of the members of the Florida Retirement System (the "FRS") Defined Benefit Plan.
-It also acts as sinking fund trustee for most State bond issues and oversees the management of a short-term investment pool for local governments and smaller trust accounts on behalf of third party beneficiaries.
+It also acts as sinking fund trustee for most State bond issues and oversees the management of FRS Investment Plan investment options, Florida Hurricane Catastrophe Fund moneys, a short-term investment pool for local governments and smaller trust accounts on behalf of third party beneficiaries.

 The Board of Administration adopts specific investment policy guidelines for the management of its funds which reflect the long-term risk, yield, and diversification requirements necessary to meet its fiduciary obligations.
-As of June 30, 2015, the Board of Administration directed the investment/administration of 33 funds in 452 portfolios.
+As of June 30, 2018, the Board of Administration directed the investment/administration of 30 funds in 540 portfolios.

-As of June 30, 2015 the total market value of the FRS (Defined Benefit) Trust Fund was \$147,972,946,328.94.
+As of June 30, 2018, the total market value of the FRS (Defined Benefit) Trust Fund was \$160,439,358,858.05.
 The Board of Administration pursues an investment strategy which allocates assets to different investment types.
 The long-term objective is to meet liability needs as determined by actuarial assumptions.
 Asset allocation levels are determined by the liquidity and cash flow requirements of the FRS, absolute and relative valuations of the asset class investments, and opportunities within those asset classes.
 Funds are invested internally and externally under a Defined Benefit Plan Investment Policy Statement.